AlexandruPalade/web-scraping-api/README.md

 - **Styled-Components:** The application utilizes styled-components for styling, allowing the definition of styles directly within the JavaScript code.

 - **TypeScript:** The codebase is written in TypeScript, providing static type checking for enhanced code quality and maintainability.

+- **Express:** The application uses Express, a popular Node.js framework, to set up a REST API with proper routing and handling.

+- **CORS:** CORS middleware is implemented to handle cross-origin resource sharing, making the API accessible from different domains.

+- **Body Parser:** The application uses the body-parser middleware to parse JSON data from requests.

+- **Scraping Router:** Routing is organized using the `scrapeRouter` module to handle web scraping requests.